aspose-cells-cloud/aspose-cells-cloud-docs/en/developer-guide/Spreadsheet-Elements/pictures/update-a-specific-picture-from-excel-worksheet/_index.md

 keywords: "Update a picture in an Excel file."
 description: "Aspose.Cells Cloud REST API support updating a picture in an Excel file.
 SDK support kinds of development languages.
 They include Android, C#, Go, Java, NodeJS, Perl, PHP, Python, Ruby, and swift."
 weight: 70
-kwords: Excel, Office Cloud, REST API, Spreadsheet, PDF, CSV, Json, Markdwon, Update picture in an Excel file
+kwords: Excel, Office Cloud, REST API, Spreadsheet, PDF, CSV, Json, Markdown, Update picture in an Excel file
 ---

 This REST API indicates to `update` picture by pricture index for an Excel worksheet.